School of Medicine and Health Sciences

-The School also established a strong reputation during its early years, which continues today, for the quality of education and research in the biomedical sciences.
+The School also established a strong reputation during its early years, which continues today, for the quality of education and research in numerous scientific fields.
 The institution is nationally and internationally respected for its research in neurodegenerative disorders such as Parkinson’s and Alzheimer’s; cancer; epigenetics; infectious disease; aging; preventive medicine; drug addiction; alcoholism in women; rural health, and eating disorders.

 In 1996, the name of the School of Medicine was changed to the School of Medicine and Health Sciences to reflect the importance of all components of the school in addressing its purpose.
-Departments included are basic sciences; family and community medicine; geriatrics; internal medicine; medical laboratory science; neurology; obstetrics and gynecology; occupational therapy; pathology; pediatrics; physical therapy; physician assistant studies; psychiatry and behavioral science; population health; radiology, sports medicine, and surgery.
-The statewide educational program of the school is coordinated through clinical campuses based at Bismarck, Fargo, Minot, and Grand Forks.
+Departments included are biomedical sciences; family and community medicine; geriatrics; internal medicine; medical laboratory science; neurology; obstetrics and gynecology; occupational therapy; pathology; pediatrics; physical therapy; physician assistant studies; psychiatry and behavioral science; population health; radiology; sports medicine; and surgery.
+The statewide educational program of the school is coordinated through clinical campuses based at Bismarck, Fargo, Minot and Grand Forks.

 Suggested Undergraduate Courses for Students Planning to Study Medicine